 Walking back to the hotel I discovered an usual trick of Stoke Park thanks to its unique material: it dramatically changes colour in the sunshine so every time the sun came out from behind a cloud I had to dash round to the sunny side of the hotel to photograph it.
 This meant several circuits of the hotel but at least it meant I worked up an appetite before dinner!

-Fine-dining at Stoke Park
+The restaurant at Stoke Park hotel

 Dinner was in Humphry’s, the hotel’s fine-dining restaurant, although guests looking for something less formal can dine in the Orangery instead.
 The menu was clearly laid out and offered a good choice, with starters ranging from scallops, trout, quail, ham hock and asparagus dishes and mains including halibut with squid ink risotto, ballantine of chicken with truffle and lamb cutlet and loin with sweet breads and black garlic.